klauspost/dedup/README.md

 This package implements streaming deduplication, allowing you to remove duplicated data in streams.
 It implements variable block sizes and automatic content block adaptation.
 It has a fully streaming mode and an indexed mode, that has significantly reduced memory requirements.

-For an introduction to deduplication read this blog post [LINK WHEN READY: Fast Streaming Deduplication in Go](https://blog.klauspost.com).
+For an introduction to deduplication read this blog post [Fast Stream Deduplication in Go](https://blog.klauspost.com/fast-stream-deduplication-in-go/).

 Package home: https://github.com/klauspost/dedup